|Kazbek, by Arkhip Kuindzhi|

 Prior to God's death, human consciousness is bound in a morass of "Thou shalts," a controlling, will-less existence, where the new, the unique, is anathema.
 Creativity, which is mankind's birthright, is frowned upon when it is implemented to bring about new values, new opinions, and new attitudes, that deviate from the norm.
 But when the ideals, the "eternal" standards have died, creativity can burst forth.
 As in the saying of Jesus, "Except a corn of wheat fall into the ground and die, it abideth alone: but if it die, it bringeth forth much fruit" (John 12:24 KJV).
 Before, the existence of God guaranteed eternal standards of ethics, knowledge, politics, metaphysics, etc. But afterwards, all these are obliterated.
 Now, humanity is tossed upon a sea of uncertainty.
 Now, there are no absolutes.
 In the midst of such a tempest, however, a new creation is born.
 The problem, for Zarathustra, then, is to discover new realities--to create new meaning out of the chaotic aftermath of God's death.

 In the section of Thus Spoke Zarathustra entitled, "Of the Three Metamorphoses," Zarathustra describes a process of human transformation.
-The metamorphoses will become Zarathustra's answer to the apprehension created by the death of God.
+The metamorphoses will become Zarathustra's answer to the nihilism created by the death of God.

-First, let us think about the camel.
+First, let us ponder the camel.
 A camel is a beast of burden.
 When commanded, it kneels down to accept heavy loads.
 It seems to possess a sense of duty in bearing what it is ordered to bear.
 It can go days through the desert without water.
-The camel-image seems to refer to the human tendency to confront that which is difficult for us out of a sense of duty.
+The camel-image refers to the human tendency to confront that which is difficult for us out of a sense of duty.
 We do not will what we do at this stage, but do "what we ought to do."
 We are not free to make our own decisions because we give our will over to what we believe are our duties.
 Nevertheless, by doing "what we ought" we challenge ourselves, paving the way for further refinement.

 Zarathustra says, "What is the heaviest thing, you heroes? so asks the weight-bearing spirit, that I may take it upon me and rejoice in my strength" (ibid.).
 In bearing the heaviest burdens, the camel-spirit becomes lofty in its strength, in doing its duty.
 This type of attitude reminds me of someone like Hegel, who would try to systematize all reality into a neat logical box, and then have the audacity to believe that everything has been explained.
 In order for further metamorphosis, this pride must be weakened: "Is it not this: to debase yourself in order to injure your pride?
 To let your folly shine out in order to mock your wisdom" (ibid.)?
 It would be a heavy burden indeed for someone like Hegel to admit that he was wrong.
 I know of one philosopher who did this.
 Shortly before his death, Thomas Aquinas had a mystical experience that caused him to describe his life's work as so much straw.
 Sometimes, "wisdom" must be mocked in order for new realities to be born.